ppscpi

 • After DISCONNECT, clients can reconnect and start a fresh independent session.

-• TERMINATE is the explicit server-shutdown command; it closes the current session and stops the process.
+• TERMINATE is the explicit server-shutdown command; it closes the client session and stops the process.